jakedur/magicpacket-mod/README.md

 # Magic Packet Mod

-Sends a magic packet to specified computer
+Broadcasts a magic packet on the network to wake a sleeping computer

-* oops went further on this then I expected
-Now also reads most recent ip and updates server